 Figure 4.

 Photographs to show a patient with Temple syndrome due to maternal UPD 14 as a teenager and as an adult.
 Note the small hands with clinodactyly.
 This patient has been reported in more detail by Cox et al[32] but these photos are in later life.
+The characteristic facial features include a broad, tall forehead, short nose with fleshy nasal tip and a relatively short philtrum.
+Almond-shaped eyes are frequently present.

 Figure 5.